a2ff/splitrom/README.md

 No dependencies beyond the Python standard library.

 `splitrom.py` was created to facilitate upgrading Atari ST computers with TOS 1.04.
+It can also be used for STe and TT (no need on Falcon, it has a single 16-bit EPROM).
-It may or may not be useful for STe, TT, Falcon and non-Atari computers.
+It may or may not be useful for non-Atari computers.

 The `splitrom.py` module is also its own executable, which by default will apply ATARI ST TOS 1.x parameters, e.g. 192kB ROM split into 3 chunks of 2 byte lanes.